Khuzestani Arabic: Distribution

 Khuzestani Arabic is spoken in Ahvaz, Hoveyzeh, Bostan, Susangerd, Shush, Abadan, Khorramshahr, Shadegan, Hamidiyeh, Karun, and Bawi.

 Contact and lexis

-The Khuzestani Arabic dialect is in contact with Bakhtiari Lurish, Persian and Mesopotamian Arabic.
+Khuzestani Arabic is in contact with Bakhtiari Lurish, Persian, and other varieties of SMA.
 Although the lexis of the dialect is primarily composed of Arabic words, it also has Persian, English, French and Turkish loanwords.
 In the northern and eastern cities of Khuzestan, Luri is spoken in addition to Persian, and the Arabic of the Kamari Arabs of this region is "remarkably influenced" by Luri.
-In cities in Khuzestan such as Abadan, some of the new generations, especially females, often mainly speak Persian.
-A number of Khuzestani Arabic speakers furthermore only converse in Persian at home with their children.
+In cities in Khuzestan such as Abadan, some of the new generations, especially women, often mainly speak Persian.
+Some Khuzestani Arabic speakers furthermore only converse in Persian at home with their children.